6 Mexico City Museums You Must Visit

 3 Frida Kahlo Home & Museum

-Of course, it’s Diego’s wife that most of us Americans are enamored with.
+Of course, it’s Diego’s wife that most Americans are enamored with.

-About 45 minutes outside of Mexico City, her house is now a museum.
-She was born, lived and died there – except for several years when she lived elsewhere with her philandering husband, Diego Rivera.
+Her house, about 45 minutes outside of Mexico City, is now a museum.
+She was born, lived and died there—except for several years when she lived elsewhere with her philandering husband, Diego Rivera.

-This is the second most popular museum in Mexico City—out of 150—so that’s telling you something.
+This is the second most popular museum in Mexico City.
+There are 150 museums in Mexico City, so that’s telling you something.
 One, it’s busy (it sells out weeks in advance), and two, women who thrive against the odds are worth celebrating.

-The house is much as she left it on the day she died and now features several of her best and most famous artworks, many others you’ve never seen before, and a lifetime of memorabilia, clothing, and accessories she was famous for.
-I went to this museum twice it was so good.
+The house is much as she left it on the day she died.
+It now features several of her best and most famous artworks and others you’ve never seen before.
+There’s a lifetime of memorabilia, clothing, and accessories she was famous for.
+I went to this museum twice, it was so good.

 Read my blog and watch a video about the Frida Kahlo museum here.